fmrtl73/pxdocs/content/reference/CLI/cloud-snaps.md

 Available Commands:
-  backup       Backup a snapshot to cloud backup-group Backup a group of snapshot for a given group id or labels to cloud catalog      Display catalog for the backup in cloud delete       Delete a cloudsnap from the objectstore.
+  backup       Backup a snapshot to cloud backup-group Backup a group of snapshot for a given list of volumes, group id, or labels to cloud catalog      Display catalog for the backup in cloud delete       Delete a cloudsnap from the objectstore.
 This is not reversible. history      Show history of cloudsnap operations